ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 The number of errors is counted for each replica.
 Every 5 minutes, the number of errors is integrally divided by 2.
 Thus, the number of errors is calculated for a recent time with exponential smoothing.
 If there is one replica with a minimal number of errors (i.e. errors occurred recently on the other replicas), the query is sent to it.
 If there are multiple replicas with the same minimal number of errors, the query is sent to the replica with a hostname that is most similar to the server’s hostname in the config file (for the number of different characters in identical positions, up to the minimum length of both hostnames).

 For instance, example01-01-1 and example01-01-2.yandex.ru are different in one position, while example01-01-1 and example01-02-2 differ in two places.
-This method might seem primitive, but it doesn’t require external data about network topology, and it doesn’t compare IP addresses, which would be complicated for our IPv6 addresses.
+This method might seem primitive, but it does not require external data about network topology, and it does not compare IP addresses, which would be complicated for our IPv6 addresses.

 Thus, if there are equivalent replicas, the closest one by name is preferred.
 We can also assume that when sending a query to the same server, in the absence of failures, a distributed query will also go to the same servers.
 So even if different data is placed on the replicas, the query will return mostly the same results.